Energinet-DataHub/green-energy-hub/docs/Environments overview and information.md

 Please note that only Development environments are not protected by a deployment rule stating that the repo owners (team based) should approve deployment to a specific environment.

-## Best practise on test of infrastructure as code
+## Best practice on test of infrastructure as code

 [TBD]

 ## Changes to Terraform modules - how to

-If Terraform announces large changes to their modules that needs to be prioritized upgraded a common announcement will happen, so that all contributers are made aware of the needed work to be done.
+If Terraform announces large changes to their modules that needs to be prioritized upgraded a common announcement will happen, so that all contributors are made aware of the needed work to be done.
 In the matter of small non-blocking version changes to Terraform modules it is up to the repo-owners to decide when to update their modules in the specific repo.
-Please remember to inform relevant contributers if the work interfers with anything.
+Please remember to inform relevant contributors if the work interferes with anything.

-## How to get more information on specific repos setup
+## How to get more information on specific repositories setup

 Please reach out by creating an issue in the specific repo you are requesting information on.